|LW.10328 / LW.10353

 The Brennan Center’s Democracy Program seeks to bring the ideal of representative self-government closer to reality.
 The Program collaborates with grassroots groups, advocacy organizations, and reform-minded government officials to eliminate barriers to full and equal political participation and to promote institutions that meaningfully reflect the diverse interests and views of the populace.
 Current initiatives include:

 - Voting Rights and Elections — The Center works to promote fair representation of disempowered constituencies and to eliminate unnecessary burdens on registration and on voting.
-The project promotes policies that make voting more accessible, including modernizing the voter registration system in the states and on the federal level, and advocates for policies such as early voting or national minimum standards for election administration.
+The project promotes policies that make voting more accessible, including modernizing the voter registration system in the states and on the federal level.
 The project includes work on the Right to Vote Campaign, which seeks to end barriers to voting by people with felony convictions, including the successful effort to pass the first referendum in the country restoring the right to vote to persons with convictions.
 It also includes work to protect voters from illegal purges, challenges and other barriers to voting that can deprive eligible citizens of the right to vote on Election Day.
 The Center has published the most comprehensive studies to date on new voting systems and registration lists, drew widespread attention to illicit purges and mass challenges, fought restrictions on voter registration drives and provisional ballots, and has been at the forefront of the struggle against new and overly restrictive identification rules.
 The Center now continues its multi-pronged attempt to ensure that those who wish to vote can vote, and have their votes counted, including a long-range campaign to secure voter registration modernization.

 - Money in Politics — The Center works to combat the unfair influence of money on our electoral and legislative processes.
 The Center has promoted public argument and scholarship to show how reform can augment speech, pursued extensive academic study to supply data to the reform effort, and worked to draft, enact, and defend the Bipartisan Campaign Reform Act (“BCRA,” or McCain-Feingold), the principal federal campaign finance reform bill of the modern campaign era.
 The Center is now engaged in promoting and defending various finance reforms across the country, including creative efforts to secure public financing for campaigns.
 The Center has played a leading role in a broad-based initiative to bring publicly financed elections to New York State, and has been at the forefront of developing a viable proposal for publicly funding federal elections.

 - Fair Courts — The Center seeks to protect the independence, impartiality, and integrity of the courts so that they can defend the rights of unpopular and vulnerable populations and uphold other core public values.
 The Center has become pivotal in the assessment of modern judicial campaigns, including study and advocacy concerning fundraising, advertising, campaign speech, recusal standards, and associated canons of ethical conduct.
-The Center played an instrumental role in a recent in which the Supreme Court ordered, on constitutional due process grounds, a state justice to recuse himself from a case involving a litigant who individually spent $3 million supporting the justice's campaign.
+The Center played an instrumental role in a groundbreaking case in which the Supreme Court ordered, on constitutional due process grounds, a state justice to recuse himself from a case involving a litigant who individually spent $3 million supporting the justice's campaign.
 The Center continues to advocate for meaningful reform of judicial disqualification practice in the states, including by advocating for reform of the American Bar Association’s model rules.
+On the federal side, the Center has been a vocal advocate for the need to fill judicial vacancies.

 - Redistricting & Government Accountability — The Center promotes accountability, transparency, and ethics of government at all levels.
 The Center produced the landmark and oft-cited study of New York’s legislative process that galvanized the current statewide reform movement, and has drafted reform legislation to help secure the integrity and transparency that the legislative process deserves.
 The Center has also engaged in extensive analysis of redistricting processes around the country.